bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

 If there are any errors during ISLE compilation (e.g., a type mismatch), you will see a basic error message with a file, line number, and one-line error.
 To see a more detailed output with context, `--features isle-errors` can be used.
-This will leverage the `miette` error-reporting library to give pretty-printed errors with source context.
+This will give pretty-printed errors with source context.

 Additionally, the `cranelift-codegen-meta` crate will automatically generate ISLE `extern` declarations and helpers for working with CLIF.
 The code that does